kakisoft/slides/accounting-for-engineers/slide.md

 ---

-## The mission of one work
+## The mission of the work

 "We decided to associate with SAP and our system."

-"Create one function that inputted sales and payment data from our system transmit to SAP."
+"Create one function that transmit inputted sales and payment data from our system to SAP."

 ---